wp-plugins/powerpress/readme.txt

 * Diagnostic results email can now optionally include the list of active plugins which helps when resolving conflicts between plugins.
 * Diagnostic results email is now in HTML form which makes it easier to read.
 * Removed most 'Notice' messages when WP_DEBUG define set in WordPress.
+* Updated Blubrry Services Integration to support listing the past 30 days of published media.
 * Support for WordPress 2.6 will be dropped in the next release of PowerPress.

 = 1.0.3 =